This blog is written and maintained by Joel Moreira,

 My PhD advisor was Vitaly Bergelson.

-I wrote several posts where I collect “folklore” or “well known” knowledge from Ergodic Ramsey Theory and add to it my perspective; most of these posts result from me trying to understand the subject and are largely for my own interest.
+I write several posts where I collect “folklore” or “well known” knowledge from Ergodic Ramsey Theory and add to it my perspective; most of these posts result from me trying to understand the subject and are largely for my own interest.

 I also write about my own results, usually trying to make the content of my papers more accessible without getting into the details, in the same way a talk on the subject would.